uuner/zombie-maze-walker/README.md

 ```
 ./zombie-maze-walker.sh -r
 ```
-The game will output the command to replay your game after you finish the game.
+The game will output the command to replay your game after you finish playing.